 Some of the breaks date back 20 years, when they were included in the Economic Growth and Tax Relief Reconciliation Act that took effect in 2002, the AARP reported.
 The provisions were put in place because some lawmakers worried that boomers weren’t saving enough for retirement.
 Other tax-saving provisions were added in the Tax Cut and Jobs Act of 2017.

 Here’s a quick rundown of some of the tax breaks you’ll enjoy once you turn 50 and older:

 - Bigger standard deduction at age 65: Taxpayers get a standard deduction that reduces their taxable income and lowers their tax bill.
-For 2022, most married couples will get a standard deduction of $25,100.
-For single taxpayers and married individuals filing separately, the standard deduction is $12,550.
-But if you are 65 or older and file as a single taxpayer, you get an extra $1,700 standard deduction for tax year 2021 and an extra $1,750 for tax year 2022.
-If you are married and filing jointly, the extra standard deduction is $1,350 if only one person is 65 or older.
-If both are 65 or older, the extra standard deduction is $2,700.
+For 2023, most married couples will get a standard deduction of $27,700.
+For single taxpayers and married individuals filing separately, the standard deduction is $13,850.
+But if you are 65 or older and file as a single taxpayer, you get an extra $1,850 standard deduction.
+If you are married and filing jointly, the extra standard deduction is $1,500.
 For taxpayers who are both 65 and older and blind, the extra deduction is doubled.

 Another potential benefit is that you can use the new simplified Form 1040-SR for seniors if you are 65 or older and don’t have a complicated tax return.
 The form features a larger typeface it you still file paper returns.

 More From GOBankingRates